ni/nilrt/README.md

     During the build, a script is generated at `$BUILDDIR/tmp-glibc/deploy/sdk`, with a name like `oecore-x86_64-core2-64-toolchain-9.2.sh`.
 The script is a self-extracting archive, and can be copied to and executed on an appropriate host system to install the toolchain.

+    To build the toolchain for an x86_64 Windows host, there is a different script that can be used.

+    ```bash
+    bash ../scripts/pipelines/build.cross-toolchain.sh
+    ```

+    During the build, an archive is generated at `$BUILDDIR/tmp-glibc/deploy/sdk`, with a name like `oecore-x86_64-core2-64-toolchain.tar.xz`.
+This archive can be extracted on a Windows system to to access the toolchain.

 ---

     Enjoy, and happy hacking!